Last updated: October 10, 2018

-WordPress powers 25 percent of all websites.
+WordPress powers 30 percent of the web.
 Small businesses, whether they blog or not, are taking advantage of the simplicity and power of this content management platform.
 WordPress allows you to take control of your website, making it easy to keep it updated with fresh, relevant content.
 But all that great content is useless if it can’t be readily found by those searching.
 To optimize WordPress effectively, you need to pay attention to both content and website performance.

 Contrary to public opinion, WordPress is not search engine optimized out of the box but is search engine friendly.
 With a little knowledge of how to optimize your content and increase your website speed, you can provide a better user experience for your visitors and increase your chances of ranking higher in the search engines.